Making Plans for an Adventure

 “What!
 Are you taking a gun?”

-The big question that most hikers seem to get asked is, “Why do you wanna hike the AT?”
+The big question that most hikers seem to get asked is, “Why do you want to hike the AT?”
 Surprisingly, I rarely get asked this question in person.
-For me, it’s always the, “Who are you going with?” question.
+For me, it’s always the, “who are you going with?” question.